open-cogsci/osdoc/content/pages/manual/osweb.md

  source: jatos-3.png
  caption: Once the experiment has been successfully imported in JATOS, it appears in the list of experiments.
 --%

+## Downloading and converting data

+If you have collected data with OSWeb through JATOS, you can download this data in JATOS by navigating to your experiment, clicking on Results, and then selecting Export Results → All (see %FigJatosExportResults).

+%--
+figure:
+ id: FigJatosExportResults
+ source: jatos-export-results.png
+ caption: Exporting results collecting with OSWeb through JATOS.
+--%

+The 'Convert JATOS results to csv/ xlsx' option is available as of OSWeb 1.3.1 {: .page-notification}

+You will then download a file that has a name similar to `jatos_results_20190429113807.txt`.
+This file contains mostly JSON data, but may also contain fragments of data that render the file invalid as a regular JSON string.
+However, you can easily convert the data to a `.csv` or `.xlsx` file with 'Convert JATOS results to csv/ xlsx' option in the OSWeb extension (see %FigOSWebExtension).

 ## Video tutorial